Responsible University Officer(s):

 - Office of the General Counsel (OGC)

-- In conjunction with the Associate Vice President for Research Administration and the Export Controls Officer, provides advice to University researchers and administrators regarding the laws, regulations, and University policies related to export controls.
+- In conjunction with the Director, Research Compliance Office and the Export Controls Officer, provides advice to University researchers and administrators regarding the laws, regulations, and University policies related to export controls.

 - Office for Technology Commercialization (OTC)